22 Hiking Safety Tips Every Hiker Should Know

 17. Bring a Safety Whistle

-For emergency prevention while hiking, it’s a good idea to wear a safety whistle around your neck so you can easily alert nearby people if something happens.
+For emergency prevention while hiking, it’s a good idea to attach a safety whistle to your pack so you can easily alert nearby people if something happens.
 Hopefully you never have to use it, but it can give you peace of mind knowing you have a way to signal for help if needed.

 18. Share Your Hiking Plan with Someone